tchayintr/tchayintr.github.io/_pages/resume.md

     - Developed a T5-based generative model for Thai captions fusion, outperforming baselines by 5.2% in sBLEU and ROUGE-L scores.
     - Accomplished a sBLEU score of 79% and a ROUGE-L score of 90% for a small captioning dataset comprising 3,168 samples.
 - **LATTE: Lattice ATTentive Encoding for Character-based Word Segmentation** (Jun 2023)
-    - Proposed, and implemented a sequence labelling method that integrates multi-granularity linguistic units, Lattices, GNNs, PTMs, and Attention Mechanism using PyTorch and PyG to generate and refine text representations for word segmentation.
+    - Proposed a sequence labelling method that integrates multi-granularity linguistic units, Lattices, GNNs, PTMs, and Attention Mechanism to generate and refine text representations for word segmentation. in PyTorch with PyG.
     - Achieved state-of-the-art performance (97.7% to 99.4% of F1-score) across Asian languages: Japanese, Chinese, and Thai.
 - **Multimodal Sentiment Analysis Using Multiple Labels from Different Modalities** (Mar 2023)
     - Collaborated with students to design and implement a sentiment analysis model for social network data, leveraging text, image, and multimodal labels using CLIP, BERT, and RoBERTa.
 Yielded up to 2% improvement in F1-score over recent models.